lynix/checkrun.sh/README.md

 ## MOTIVATION

-Converting my crontabs to systemd .timer units I quickly came across the need of having an equivalent of `MAILTO`, in order to have the output of some jobs mailed somewhere (not only in case of failed runs).
+Converting my crontabs to systemd .timer units I quickly came across the need of having an equivalent of `MAILTO`, in order to have the output of some jobs mailed somewhere (not only) in case of failed runs.

 There is a suggestion using `OnFailure=` in the [Arch Wiki](https://wiki.archlinux.org/index.php/Systemd/Timers#MAILTO) but this has the drawback of limited output as well as the fact that it only works for catching failed jobs - nothing done in case of success.